kai-nehler/mantar/README.md

 sum_result_full_cont
 #> The density of the estimated network is 0.250
 #>
-#> Network was estimated using neighborhood selection with a penalty term of log(n)
+#> Network was estimated using neighborhood selection with a penalty term of bic
 #> and the 'and' rule for the inclusion of edges based on a full data set.
 #>
 #> The sample sizes used for the nodewise regressions were as follows: